ehab180hb/object-to-google-spreadsheet/README.md

 const options = {
     sheetName: 'My Awesome Report',
     rowName: 'person', // (optional) the key name of the base of your rows
-    properties: 'properties', // (optional) the array of objects containing your base's properties
+    properties: 'properties', // (optional) the field containing your base's properties
     a1Field: 'details', // (optional) the value of the A1 field
-    sort: true, //  (optional) sort fields
+    sort: true, // (optional) sort fields row alphabetically
-    removeBase: false //  (optional) if true, the base column won't be rendered in the sheet }
+    removeBase: false // (optional) if true, the base column won't be rendered in the sheet };

-const docs = [
+// input must be an array of your objects const docs = [
     {
         person : "John",